dakivara/pgcrud/docs/getting-started/read.md

 ## Where

-The `where` parameter expects a comparison expression.
+The `where` parameter is used to specify conditions for filtering records to fetch.
+It accepts a comparison expression as its input.
 This can be a single comparison expression or an intersection or union of expressions.

 === "sync"